Cryosec/Discord-Bot/README.md

     * `UCMD_CHAN` set to the integer ID of the channel the users will type commands in.
     * `MCMD_CHAN` set to the integer ID of the channel the mods will type commands in.
     * `CLAN_CHAN` set to the integer ID of the channel where users will post clan invites.
+    * `RULE_CHAN` set to the integer ID of the channel where rules are posted.
 * `FOOTER` set to a string to personalize the footer of the bot's embeds.
 * Colors:
     * `RED` set to `0xe74c3c`